ActiumDev/dcs-server-wine/README.md

 # Dedicated DCS Server w/ SRS on Linux

-Currently *experimental* repository of configs and scripts intended to automatically install and manage multiple DCS and SRS server instances on a single headless Linux server.
+Currently *experimental* distribution of configs and scripts intended to automatically install and manage multiple DCS and SRS server instances on a single headless Linux server.
+Has been running reliably since DCS v2.9.9.
+Still under active development without any backwards compatibility guarantees.

 ## Features